nakashima-hikaru/aad/README.md

-# Automatic Adjoint Differentiation
+# AAD

+---

-The `aad` crate provides tools for implementing adjoint(a.k.a. reverse-mode) automatic differentiation in Rust.
+This crate provides tools for implementing adjoint(a.k.a. reverse-mode) automatic differentiation in Rust.
 It enables gradient computation for scalar values through a flexible and extensible API.

 - **User-Friendly Design**: Equations can be manipulated as seamlessly as primitive floating-point types.